G-1nOnly/G-1nOnly/README.md

 - 🎓 A first-year PhD student in AI instititute, SJTU.

 - 🥰 My current interest lies in computer vision, especifically in 3D reconstruction, 3D editing and talking head synthesis.
-- 🤗 I'm currently an intern at Alibaba working on 3D object reconstruction on mobile devices.
+- 🤗 I'm currently an intern at Alibaba working on 3D object reconstruction (with mesh) on mobile devices.

 <!--
 🕑 Some stats of my Github